webofdata/specification-archived/specification.md

 ### Operation Create Dataset

 A dataset is part of a store and acts as a container for entities.
-A dataset can be created by sending a POST request.
+The optional `create-dataset` operation creates a new dataset by sending a POST request.
 The entity in a dataset is the subject for that dataset and MUST be a valid WoD entity.

 <pre>